videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/display-audio-video.md

 #### `2.1 Maintaining the aspect ratio`

-If you wish to maintain the aspect ratio of the video, meaning showing vertical video and not making it fill the complete space of the view, you can set the `object-fit: contain`.
+If you want to maintain the aspect ratio of the video, displaying it vertically without filling the entire view, you can use `object-fit:contain`.

-If you wish to always fill the view irrespective of the video resolution you can set the `object-fit:cover`.
+However, if you prefer to always fill the view regardless of the video resolution you can use `object-fit:cover`.

 ```js
 const ParticipantView = ({ participantId }) => {